 M.S.
 Idaho State University (1989)

-Nick will be awarded the 2015 James Shea Award this November in Baltimore at the national meeting of the Geological Society of America.
-Each year, the National Association of Geoscience Teachers presents this prestigious award to an individual for exceptional delivery of Earth Science content to the general public and teachers of Earth Science.
-Past recipients include Stephen Jay Gould, John McPhee, Jack Horner, and Robert Ballard.
+Nick has received CWU's Most Inspirational Faculty Award and Presidential Faculty Award.
+In 2015, Nick received the James Shea Award, a National Association of Geoscience Teachers award that recognizes exceptional delivery of Earth Science content to the general public.
+Past Shaw Award recipients include Stephen Jay Gould, John McPhee, Jack Horner, and Robert Ballard.

 Nick's wife, Liz Zentner, teaches science at Ellensburg High School.
 The Zentners have three boys - Max (24), Sam (22), and Jack (20).